patriciab99/CCL1/README.md

 # 🎮 **Dumpster Dive**

-> **Short Pitch**: Collect enough food to feed the little dumpster friends 🦝🐭 in this simple catcher game.
+> **Short Pitch**: Collect enough food to feed the little opossum in this simple catcher game.
 But be careful to make the right choices on what to catch!

 ---